hpsaturn/espnow-joystick/README.md

     joystick.sendJoystickMsg(jm,device1);
 }
 ```

+You able to catch the macaddress enabling the debug mode with `joystick.init(true)` on the setup.

 **Note:** in the last version, you don't need specify the mac address of the receiver target.
 The library can store the mac address detected joystick around, and you are able select it from a simple vector.
 Please see bellow: